Camacho cigars have their origins in the roots of their creator: Simon Camacho from Cuba.

 Five years after the death of founder Simon Camacho (1990), the brand was sold to the Eiroa family, a large Cuban family exiled since the revolution.
 The Eiroa family, a great producer of tobacco and cigars for generations, transferred tobacco production from Nicaragua to Honduras.
 With hard work and good production quality, the Camacho brand was, from the 2000s, one of the most renowned brands in the United States.
 The Oettinger group, owner of many brands including Davidoff, acquired Camacho in 2008.
 However, the fields are still owned by the Eiroa family today.

-Camacho Corojo Corona Cello 20 cigares
+Camacho Corojo Robusto Cello 20 cigares

 Camacho Corojo Gordo Cello 20 cigares